rossana87/Project_3_Wanderlust/README.md

 }
 ```

 * The last function that I did under the endpoint `/admin` is the `deleteDestination` function.
 Here I have used the DELETE request and only the admin team, as per endpoint, can delete the destinations.
 I started destructuring the `id` property from `req.body`.
-Then, I had to retrieve the ID of the user logged in and according to the latter one, I needed to search for the destination to be deleted by calling the method `Destination.findById(id)`.
-If the destination that I would like to delete doesn’t match my Id, it will say that I am unauthorised.
+Then, I had to retrieve the Id of the user logged in and according to the latter one, I needed to search for the destination to be deleted by calling the method `Destination.findById(id)`.
+If the destination that I would like to delete doesn’t match my Id, it will show that I am unauthorised.
 Otherwise, it will delete the destination.

 ```js
 export const deleteDestination = async (req, res) => {